Frequently Asked Questions

 We also have a limited number of partners that deliver training and certification up to Gold (Intermediate 2) level in other parts of the country, so if you think that one of those partners may be able to meet your needs, please contact us for more information.

-A: In general, we would very strongly advise against any attempt to follow the full Velotech course from entry to Platinum (Professional) in one continuous set of sessions, unless you are already two to three years into full-time employment as a mechanic in the trade.
+A: In general, we would very strongly advise against any attempt to follow the full Velotech course from entry to Platinum (Professional) in one continuous set of sessions, unless you are already at least two to three years into full-time employment as a mechanic in the trade.

 Q: I already know all the basics, do I have to start at square one?